For over 40 years, Fiona Broome has been an author, researcher, and paranormal consultant.

-As a consultant, Fiona has worked with many psychics, paranormal researchers and haunted locations to document the facts — and fiction — behind popular ghost stories, UFO reports, and baffling anomalies that seem to echo popular sci-fi TV shows.
+As a consultant, Fiona has worked with many psychics, paranormal researchers and haunted locations to document the facts — and fiction — behind popular ghost stories, UFO reports, and anomalies that seem to echo popular sci-fi TV shows.

 Over several years, Fiona engaged in fascinating discussions in the Dragon Con “green room.”
 There, people shared their clear memories of Nelson Mandela’s death while he was in prison, among other “events that never happened.”
 Fiona and Shadow (Dragon Con security manager) coined the term “Mandela Effect” to describe the phenomenon.

 Fiona has taught Ghost Photography since the 1990s.
-Her book, Ghost Photography 101, documents the potential for false anomalies in settings with high humidity, dust, smoke and other problems.
-This book also explores new and unusual opportunities for researchers who want to photograph orbs and other evidence of ghosts.
+Her book, Ghost Photography 101, documented the potential for false anomalies in settings with high humidity, dust, smoke and other problems.
+This book also explored new and unusual opportunities for researchers to photograph orbs and other evidence of ghosts.

 Fiona is the author of over a dozen books, hundreds of articles online and in magazines, and has contributed to many anthologies of ghost stories.
-Her publishers include Publications International, Schiffer Books, Sterling, Usborne, and West Side Publishing, as well as several indie imprints including New Forest Books.
+Her publishers include Publications International, Schiffer Books, Sterling, Usborne, and West Side Publishing, as well as several indie imprints.

 Fiona Broome is very protective of her privacy.

-After college, she moved to California for a career in modeling, but soon became distracted by other things.
-Her fondest Los Angeles memories include working with Bjo Trimble on the early Star Trek conventions, setting up meeting room chairs with Bill Campbell and taping down electrical wiring with Jimmy Doohan.
+In her 20s, she moved to California for a career in modeling, but was soon distracted by other things.
+Her fondest Los Angeles memories include working with Bjo Trimble on the early Star Trek conventions, setting up meeting room chairs with Bill Campbell, and taping down electrical wiring with Jimmy Doohan.

 Fiona’s first book was published in 1977, under a pen name.
 Additional books followed with traditional and indie publishers.